r-awa-n/pdsnd_github/README.md

 Explore US Bikeshare Data with Python

 ### Description
-This project explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington—using Python.
-The project uses data from CSV files and allows users to filter data by city, month, and day to view different insights such as:
+This project analyzes bikeshare data for three major U.S. cities: Chicago, New York City, and Washington.
+Using Python and CSV datasets, it enables users to filter the data by city, month, and day to uncover various insights, including:

-- Most common times of travel
+Peak travel times

-- Popular stations and trips
+Most popular stations and trip combinations

-- Trip duration statistics
+Statistics on trip durations

-- User demographics
+User demographics and usage patterns

 The project is completed as part of the Udacity **Programming for Data Science with Python Nanodegree**.